-Senate Bill 255 proposes significant amendments to the regulation of the Chippewa and Flambeau Improvement Company, primarily focusing on the management and financial operations related to its reservoir system.
-The bill allows the company to levy tolls for the acquisition and improvement of its reservoir system, which is currently prohibited.
-Additionally, it permits tolls to cover costs associated with taxes, depreciation, and working capital, while also changing the criteria for toll liability for water power operators.
-The bill removes previous restrictions on the issuance of negotiable bonds and the payment of dividends to stockholders while bonds are outstanding, thereby enhancing the company's financial flexibility.
+Senate Bill 255 proposes significant amendments to the regulation of the Chippewa and Flambeau Improvement Company, primarily focusing on the tolls charged for water power operations.
+The bill allows the company to levy tolls not only for operational and maintenance costs but also for the acquisition and improvement of its reservoir system, which current law prohibits.
+Additionally, it permits tolls to cover taxes, depreciation, and working capital, while also changing the criteria for toll liability, making operators who use water power for at least two months during a six-month period subject to tolls for the entire duration.
+The bill also removes restrictions on the funding of improvements through negotiable bonds and allows the company to pay dividends to stockholders even when bonds are outstanding.

 Statutes affected: Bill Text: 182.71(5)(b), 182.71, 182.71(5)(c), 182.71(5)(f), 182.71(6)(intro.), 182.71(6)(a), 182.71(6)(f), 182.71(7)(c), 182.71(7)(d), 182.71(8)